kartonfarkas/api_docs/source/suite/emails/emails_creating.rst

      -
    * - filter
      - integer
-     - The filter id for the email
+     - The filter ID for the email
      -
    * - contactlist
      - integer
-     - The contact list id for the email
+     - The contact list ID for the email
      -
    * - html_source
      - string